Written by DiveThru Team

 We experience ecological grief when we take notice of, or fear, the negative effects on our planet due to climate change.
 This can include loss of species, ecosystems and the anticipation of natural disasters.
 If you’ve ever felt pain at the extinction of a rare animal or the clearcutting of trees in a historical park, then you’ve definitely experienced climate grief before!

 It’s becoming more common as our society starts to take notice of the crisis we’re facing.
 More people are becoming conscious of their environmental impact and are making efforts to reduce their carbon footprint.
 But, with this awareness has come an overwhelming sense of eco-grief.
-And because it’s still very new to the conversation of mental health you might know how to process it.
+And because it’s still very new to the conversation of mental health you might not know how to process it.